 It is based on a real 26.2 marathon, but done virtually.
 In a year-long gym activity, children do a number of laps each week.
 The laps are counted and converted into miles, and then charted as a 26.2 mile route on a map of their town.
 While the children are tackling the long-term accomplishment of completing the marathon, they are also realizing short-term achievements based on meeting weekly goals.

-The program is free and Achilles supplies classroom teachers and adaptive physical education teachers with all the training materials, customized virtual marathon maps of your city, as well as ancillary materials including Achilles Kids t-shirts, training log books, lap charts, 5 miler certificates, and half-marathoner medals.
+The program is free and Achilles supplies classroom teachers and adaptive physical education teachers with all the training materials, customized virtual marathon maps of your city, as well as ancillary materials including Achilles Kids t-shirts, training log books, lap charts, 1, 5, 10, 20 & 26.2 miler certificates, half-marathoner and marathon finisher medals.

-To request more information about the program or find out about setting up a program in a school in your area click here to email us, or call (212.354.0300 x305).
+To request more information about the program or find out about setting up a program in a school in your area email Karen, or call (212.354.0300 x305).